 - Audiences have different preferences in media.
 Some prefer short podcasts.
 Some may like it long.
-There are even others who prefer just the notes from the show
+There are even others who prefer just the notes from the podcast

 - People would listen to older podcasts even if you have new content available.
-They also occasionally binge your podcast just like they do for TV shows.
+They also occasionally binge your podcast just like they do for TV podcasts.

 Go Broad or Be Niche?

 - Matt and Joe describe themselves as “unapologetically generalists.”
 They cover diverse topics and never really had a specific niche.

 - Going for a more general audience has more significant growth potential, but it is also harder to start.
 On the other hand, going niche makes it easy to create a fanbase, but ultimately has a narrow market.

 - Starting the Hustle and Flowchart podcast was easy despite going broad because they made use of their existing following and promoted the new podcast in all their channels.

 - Having a co-host is like having two brains focused on the same goal.

 - Matt and Joe play different roles in their podcast, and these roles balance each other out and make better quality content.